Category: Articles

 Wet Air Scrubber Performance and the Factors That Influence the Development of Scrubber Systems

-The last decade has brought tremendous improvement in process chemistry, a better understanding of materials, simplified designs, and other technological enhancements.
-The much higher scrubber reliability has been attained by simplifying process configurations, understanding process chemistry better, selecting better materials, using redundant equipment in critical areas, applying practical utility construction experience in power plant operation....
+Over the past decade, process chemistry has advanced significantly, with improvements in material science, streamlined designs, and notable technological innovations.
+Significantly greater scrubber reliability has been achieved by streamlining process configurations, selecting better materials, using redundant equipment in critical areas, and applying practical utility construction experience in power plant operation.
+The flue gas desulfurization systems,...

 Post